Navigating the debt collection software tipping point

 How InDebted can help

-At InDebted, we’ve built an intelligent consumer debt recovery solution to disrupt the broken industry of debt collection.
-At the forefront of digital debt collection, we deliver tailored experiences and personalized communications on the digital channels customers prefer.
-Fueled by machine learning and a customer-first approach to collections, InDebted has been able to provide a 40% increase in returns for our clients over traditional debt collections agencies.
+At InDebted, we’ve built an intelligent debt collections product, Collect, to disrupt the broken industry of debt collection.
+At the forefront of the debt collection industry, Collect creates tailored experiences and delivers personalised communications on the channels customers prefer.
+Fueled by machine learning models and a customer-first approach to collections, InDebted has been able to provide a 40% increase in returns for our clients over traditional debt collections agencies.

 Let us help you maintain positive relationships with your customers while increasing your success rate on recoveries.Speak with sales